The Learning Garden

 - There must be at least one adult for every four children.
 Older siblings may accompany younger siblings when an adult is present.
 Adults unaccompanied by a child aged birth to six are not admitted into The Learning Garden.

 - Keep the focus on your child.
-The use of cell phones, laptops, and other electronic devices is not allowed in The Learning Garden.
+Keep the use of electronic devices to a minimum.

 - Everyone is asked to wear shoes at all times and use “inside voices.”